freeman-lab-nyu/mt-project/docs/index.md

 To view the database and its data, download Postgres and a GUI to interface with it onto your local machine.
 A popular, recommended GUI is [pgAdmin](https://www.pgadmin.org/).
 Once both are installed, you can connect to the database in AWS in pgAdmin.
 Please contact the lab manager for credential information.

+### APIs

+For more information on the [Node.JS API](https://github.com/freeman-lab-nyu/node-api) and [R API](https://github.com/freeman-lab-nyu/r-api), please see the documentation on the Github repositories.